jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/1_prerequisites/azuredevops.md

 1. Select the maximum value for the `Expiration` field (this allows up to 1 year).

     {{< hint type=note >}}
 You may want to set a shorter expiration date for security reasons.
-In either case, you will need to have a process in place to extend expiration the token before it expires.
+In either case, you will need to have a process in place to extend the expiration date of the token before it expires.
     {{< /hint >}}

 1. Select only the `Agent Pools`: `Read & manage` scope.